Why Your Facebook ROAS Dropped Suddenly on Your Ads

 If your ad frequency gets too high - usually around 1 or 2, though it varies depending on the audience, the product, the ads, and other factors - people stop caring about it.
 It's similar to banner blindness.
 They've already seen it, they shrug it off, and they don't want to engage with it.
 Some people will even start to take negative actions, like hiding or reporting ads when they see them too many times.

 How to fix it: Just keep an eye on your ad frequency.
 When it's getting close to 1, start paying more attention to the ROAS for those ads.
 When the ROAS drops, make note of the frequency and pause the ad.
 This is where you change up your marketing, either with new ads, new creative, new offers, or something else.
-Repeat this process until you've gathered a pretty good idea of what your ideal ad frequency is, and start proactively cutting off your ads when they reach that point.
+You might also consider exploring how many ads is too many to help generate fresh creative at scale.
+Repeat this process until you've gathered a pretty good idea of what your ideal ad frequency is, and start proactively cutting off your Facebook ads when they reach that point.

 Your Ad Creative Needs Refreshing